triggan/neptune-workshop-ui/README.md

 1. Download the website content files from the link here: [Graph Front-End Content](https://github.com/triggan/neptune-workshop-ui/blob/master/website.zip)
 2. Create an S3 bucket in the same region containing your Neptune cluster.
 (Be sure to use a globally unique name.)
 3. Configure this bucket to host a static S3 website.
-a.
-Open the bucket settings by clicking on the bucket name in the S3 console.
+    1. Open the bucket settings by clicking on the bucket name in the S3 console.
-b.
-Click on the Properties tab.
+    2. Click on the Properties tab.
-c.
-Click on the Static Website Hosting settings.
+    3. Click on the Static Website Hosting settings.
-d.
-Choose to 'Use this bucket to host a website.'
+    4. Choose to 'Use this bucket to host a website.'
-e.
-In the Index Document field, type 'index.html'
+    5. In the Index Document field, type 'index.html'
-f.
-Note the S3 website URL at the top of the dialog box (save this for later.)
+    6. Note the S3 website URL at the top of the dialog box (save this for later.)
-g.
-Click Save
+    7. Click Save
 4. As of a few weeks ago, AWS has added some additional features to make sure customers are aware when they are making an S3 bucket (or its content) available via public access.
 We'll need to turn off these settings before we can make the content of this bucket public.
-a.
-In the S3 console for your S3 bucket, click on the Permissions tab.
+    1. In the S3 console for your S3 bucket, click on the Permissions tab.
-b.
-The first section that should load will be the Public Access Settings.
+    2. The first section that should load will be the Public Access Settings.
 Click on the Edit link on the right side of the page.
-c.
-Under the 'Manage public access control lists (ACLs) for this bucket' settings, remove the check boxes for both 'Block new public ACLs and uploading public objects' and 'Remove public access granted through public ACLs'.
+    3. Under the 'Manage public access control lists (ACLs) for this bucket' settings, remove the check boxes for both 'Block new public ACLs and uploading public objects' and 'Remove public access granted through public ACLs'.
-d.
-Click on the Save button on the right hand side of the page.
+    4. Click on the Save button on the right hand side of the page.
 5. Unzip the content from the zip file that you downloaded in step 1.
 6. Find the file called api.json from the unzipped files.
 7. Open the api.json file with a text editor.